 Many network devices expose networks to data breaches.
 With the majority of IT security dedicated to protecting data at rest, cyber-criminals are focusing their attention on data in motion.
 A potentially rich source of sensitive or valuable information, data networks are seen as “low-hanging fruit” and are increasingly coming under attack.

-Prevention technologies such as Firewalls, and embedded devices such as network switches and routers with “embedded security”, are not infallible.
+Encrypting data in motion and using prevention technologies such as Firewalls, and embedded devices such as network switches and routers with “embedded security”, are not infallible.
 In the event of a data breach, the only way to ensure your sensitive data remains protected is through the use of encryption.

 Remember, not all encryption solutions are created equal.
 Your choice of encryption technology should be fit-for-purpose.
 If you want to ensure long-term protection beyond the useful life of the data, it needs to be purpose-built, dedicated hardware with the agility to adapt to evolving cyber-threats.